Microservices implementation.

 • Bundled functions are a breeze to build, access, and maintain.

-• Deployment time is reduced as you roll out one unit, not a mishmash of multiple services.
+• Deployment time gets shorter as you roll out one unit, not a mishmash of multiple services.

 • QA processes are streamlined with monolithic apps.